Counting and Finding Homomorphisms is Universal for Parameterized Complexity Theory: Introduction

 \section{Introduction}

 \paragraph*{Homomorphisms between Graphs}

 Given graphs $H$ and $G$, a fundamental question is whether (or how often) we can ``find'' the graph $H$ in the graph $G$.
-Depending on the application, different notions of ``finding'' the graph $H$ are studied: In the classical {\em subgraph isomorphism} problem~\cite{Cook71,Ullmann76} (also consult e.g. \cite{AlonYZ95,NesetrilP85}), the goal is to search for subgraphs of $G$ that are {\em isomorphic} to the graph $H$.
-In contrast, allowing multiple vertices of the graph $H$ to be mapped to the same vertex of $G$, only requiring edge relations to be preserved, we obtain a relaxation of the subgraph isomorphism problem called the {\em (graph) homomorphism} problem.
-The problem of finding (and by extension counting) homomorphisms in graphs has a tight connection to problems related to conjunctive queries in data bases~\cite{ChandraM77,DellRW19icalp}, as well as applications in e.g. artificial intelligence~\cite{FederV98}.
-As it turns out, once we want to count all ``occurrences'' of the graph $H$ in $G$, understanding the graph homomorphism problem is already enough to understand various other notions of ``finding'' graphs in other graphs: As Curticapean, Dell, and Marx~\cite{CurticapeanDM17} proved, counting e.g. isomorphic subgraphs is the same as counting {\em linear combinations} of graph homomorphisms.
+Depending on the application, different notions of ``finding'' the graph $H$ are studied: In the classical {\em subgraph isomorphism} problem~\cite{Cook71,Ullmann76} (also consult for instance \cite{AlonYZ95,NesetrilP85}), the goal is to search for subgraphs of $G$ that are {\em isomorphic} to the graph $H$.
+In contrast, allowing multiple vertices of the graph $H$ to be mapped to the same vertex of $G$, requiring only edge relations to be preserved, we obtain a relaxation of the subgraph isomorphism problem called the {\em (graph) homomorphism} problem.
+The problem of finding (and by extension counting) homomorphisms in graphs has a tight connection to problems related to conjunctive queries in data bases~\cite{ChandraM77,DellRW19icalp}, as well as applications in for instance artificial intelligence~\cite{FederV98}.
+As it turns out, once we want to count all ``occurrences'' of the graph $H$ in $G$, understanding the graph homomorphism problem is already enough to understand various other notions of ``finding'' graphs in other graphs: As Curticapean, Dell, and Marx~\cite{CurticapeanDM17} proved, counting for instance isomorphic subgraphs is the same as counting {\em linear combinations} of graph homomorphisms.
 Hence, in this work, we focus on counting graph homomorphisms.
 Formally, given two classes of graphs $\mathcal{H}$ and $\mathcal{G}$, the (decision) problem $\homsprob{\mathcal{H}}{\mathcal{G}}$ is defined as follows: Given graphs $H \in \mathcal{H}$ and $G \in \mathcal{G}$, decide whether there is a mapping $h: V(H) \to V(G)$ such that for any edge $uv$ in $V(H)$, the edge $h(u)h(v)$ exists in $V(G)$.
 The problem of finding graph homomorphisms, also called $H$-colorings, has been studied since the late 1970s and 1980s~\cite{GareyJS75,MaurerSW81,AlbertsonC85}.
-In its most general form, where both classes $\mathcal{H}$ and $\mathcal{G}$ contain all graphs (denoted by $\mathcal{H} = \mathcal{G} = \top$) the problem $\homsprob{\mathcal{H}} {\mathcal{G}}$ is $\cc{NP}$-complete: Checking whether a graph $H$ admits a homomorphism to the complete graph on $3$ vertices is equivalent to checking whether $H$ is 3-colorable, a classical $\cc{NP}$-hard problem~(see e.g. \cite{GareyJ79}).
+In its most general form, where both classes $\mathcal{H}$ and $\mathcal{G}$ contain all graphs (denoted by $\mathcal{H} = \mathcal{G} = \top$) the problem $\homsprob{\mathcal{H}} {\mathcal{G}}$ is $\cc{NP}$-complete: Checking whether a graph $H$ admits a homomorphism to the complete graph on $3$ vertices is equivalent to checking whether $H$ is 3-colorable, a classical $\cc{NP}$-hard problem~(see for instance \cite{GareyJ79}).